folio-org/okapi/doc/guide.md

 has a very trivial implementation of this, and the moduleTest shows a module Descriptor that define this interface.

+The tenantPermissions interface was introduced in version 1.1

 ### Instrumentation